partials-music/half-memories/readme.md

 ideas for lyrical meter and how to set the melody:

-line of iambs or trochees, a lá James Murphy (lasts a measure) line of iambs or trochees, Allah James Murphy (lasts a measure) line of iambs or trochees in a clave pattern (lasts two measures)
+line of iambs or trochees, a lá James Murphy (one measure) tetrameter line of iambs or trochees, Allah James Murphy (one measure) tetrameter line of iambs or trochees in a clave pattern (two measures) pentameter

 ----